 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-The Pringle Nature Center demonstrates at how to minimize bird strikes at the center.
+The Pringle Nature Center demonstrates how to minimize bird strikes at the center.
 They also include keeping cats inside as part of their program.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

-The Pringle Nature Center demonstrates at how to minimize bird strikes at the center.
+The Pringle Nature Center demonstrates how to minimize bird strikes at the center.
 They also include keeping cats inside as part of their program.